markbates/jim/README.md

 ### Running a Task via API

-To run your task programmatically in your application, give it a `context.Context` and you're good to go. :)
+To run your task programmatically in your application, give it a `context.Context`, some arguments, and you're good to go. :)

 ### Getting Task Help